 Insert the frosting and follow the rest of the recipe as required.
 A boning knife has rescued me from many of these emergencies.

-Peel Fruits and Vegetables
+- Peeling Fruits and Cutting Vegetables

-Did you know that you can also use your boning knife for peeling fruits and vegetables?
+Did you know that you can also use your boning knife for peeling fruits and cutting vegetables?
 Even though it’s the least popular thing to do with a boning knife, if you’re ever in a situation where you don’t have anything else, you can use it.

 The pointy end, the sharpness, and the curved blade can be very comfortable for peeling fruits and vegetables.